Gokay1904/Gokay1904/README.md

 🔸I chose ___C#___ and started developing in Visual Studio on one hand and Unity engine on the other.

-🔸I have done many unfinished game projects.
-The first minigame project I completed was in 2019.
+🔸I have done many unfinished game projects so far but The first minigame project I completed was in 2019.

 🔸I gained basic knowledge about html and css.